Unsupervised

 from ds_utils.unsupervised import plot_loss_vs_cluster_number

-plot_loss_vs_cluster_number(x, 3, 20, euclidean)
+plot_loss_vs_cluster_number(X, 3, 20, euclidean)

 plt.show()